Anupama: Namaste America: Casting

 Though most of the cast from original series were retained including Rupali Ganguly, Sudhanshu Pandey, Arvind Vaidya, Alpana Buch, Ekta Saraiya and Paresh Bhatt reprising their original roles as Anupama, Vanraj, Hasmukh, Leela, Dolly and Sanjay respectively.
 Paras Kalnawat and Ashish Mehrotra playing Samar and Paritosh respectively were not cast for the series due to their characters being portrayed as younger children, thus their roles were assigned to child actors Vidhvaan Sharma and Dheer Bhanushali respectively.
 Muskaan Bamne playing Pakhi was also excluded from the cast because her character was yet to be born.
 While Madalsa Sharma Chakraborty's character Kavya Gandhi was excluded however Chakraborty reprised her role in the last episode.
 A new character, played by Puja Banerjee, Ritika, was included as Vanraj's college-days girlfriend.
 Aneri Vajani and Nidhi Shah's roles Malvika and Kinjal respectively were eliminated from the series.
 Sarita Joshi was cast to play Hasmukh's mother Moti Baa.
 Later Gaurav Khanna also reprised his role of Anuj Kapadia in the last episode.
 In further episodes, Mehul Buch and Pallavi Pradhan were cast as Sanjay's parents, Mr. and Mrs. Dhamecha.
 Pragati Mehra was seen playing the role of gynaecologist.
 The series concluded with Sachin Tyagi narrating the characters' futures with a poem, leading to the current story of Anupamaa.

 Filming

 The series has been shot on the original sets of Anupamaa with some changes in Film City, Mumbai.

 Broadcast

 The eleven-episode series premiered on Disney+ Hotstar on 25 April 2022, with each episode being uploaded daily and concluded on 6 May 2022.

 Sequel

 Anupamaa, a sequel to the drama series premiered on 13 July 2020 on Star Plus, and digitally streams on Disney+ Hotstar.
-It is based on Star Jalsha's Bengali series Sreemoyee, and stars Rupali Ganguly, Gaurav Khanna and Sudhanshu Pandey.
+It is loosely based on Star Jalsha's Bengali series Sreemoyee, and currently stars Rupali Ganguly, Adrija Roy and Shivam Khajuria and formerly starred Sudhanshu Pandey, Madalsa Sharma, Gaurav Khanna and Alisha Parveen Khan.